 Investors are bracing for the worst and waiting to see whether KapStone Paper and Packaging (NYS: KS) will fall short of Wall Street forecasts for the fifth consecutive quarter.
 The company will unveil its latest earnings on Wednesday, Aug.
 3. KapStone Paper and Packaging produces and sells a variety of unbleached kraft paper, linerboard, folding carton board, saturating kraft, inflatable dunnage bags, and dimensional lumber.

 What analysts say:

-- Buy, sell, or hold?: The majority of analysts back KapStone as a buy.
-But with 60% of analysts rating it a buy, KapStone is still below the mean analyst rating of its nearest eight competitors, which average 70% buys.
+- Buy, sell, or hold?: Analysts strongly back KapStone, with three of five rating it a buy and the remainder rating it a hold.
 Analysts don't like KapStone as much as competitor Boise overall.
-Three out of four analysts rate Boise a buy compared to three of five for KapStone.
 KapStone's rating hasn't changed over the past three months.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 97% giving it an "outperform" rating.
-The community at large backs the All-Stars with 93.8% awarding it a rating of "outperform."
-Fools have embraced KapStone, though the message boards have been quiet lately with only 42 posts in the past 30 days.
-Despite the majority sentiment in favor of KapStone, the stock has a middling CAPS rating of three out of five stars.
+CAPS All-Stars are solidly behind the stock, with 97.6% assigning it an "outperform" rating.
+The community at large agrees with the All-Stars, with 93.4% giving it a rating of "outperform."
+The message boards have been quiet lately, with only 41 posts in the past 30 days.
+Even with a robust four out of five stars, KapStone's CAPS rating falls a little short of the community's upbeat outlook.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.